Post job

 Kutztown University of Pennsylvania7.35%

-In a lot of cases, a higher education can mean a higher salary or even a better job.
-That's why we found out the best colleges for learning support teachers.
-We based this list on these metrics: admissions rate, retention rate, mean earnings of students working, ratio of working vs. non-working students 10 years after admission, average cost of attendance and median debt for graduates.
+A learning support teacher with advanced education typically earns a higher salary and has access to better jobs.
+That's why Zippia looked into the best colleges for learning support teachers.
+We based this list on several metrics: admissions rate, retention rate, mean earnings of graduates, the ratio of working vs. non-working students ten years after admission, the average cost of attendance, and median debt for graduates who become learning support teachers.

 1. Northwestern University